Historic & Archaeological Sites of Oconto County

 North of Drolette Rd 1 mile East of US 41

 Location of Wisconsin’s first documented and sustained commercial water powered sawmill and lumbering operation.
-Mill was used until the 1860s.
-Pensaukee, Oconto County’s first modern era community and first modern farm were established here around the Mill.
-The dam levy along north bank of the Pensaukee River is only surviving structure.
+The mill was used until the 1860s.
+Pensaukee, Oconto County’s first modern era community and first modern farm were established here around the mill.
+The dam levy along the north bank of the Pensaukee River is the only surviving structure.

 B P M R | National Register of Historic Places, 2003